 4. Remind your support system that they don’t need to know how to make you feel better; they just need to stand by you as you find your way through it.

 As Glennon Doyle also said, “ We don’t need someone to take our grief away; it’s all we have left.
 We need someone to be still with us.”

 Tell them how they can love you best.

 One of the hardest things for your family and friends will be knowing what to say to you.
 There will be a lot of attempts to make you feel better that may make you feel worse.
 Let them know how they can love you best as you are struggling, and sometimes, most times, that includes a presence but with silence.
 Some people need their friend to show up at their door at ten at night with a pint of ice cream and a hug.
 Others just need a listening ear at the other end of the phone, or a reassuring text message letting them know they’re not alone.
-Whatever it is that you need, ask for it.
-They’re not mind readers.
+Whatever it is that you need, it’s okay to ask for it.